jasonbayton/11ty/_src/projects/managed-info/support/get-started.md

 Quick settings and contact details are reliant on filling out the contact information.
 If the default entries are blanked with no additional data provided:

-- Contact details items will vanish (ie, remove the phone number, the phone information row will vanish)
+- Contact details items will vanish (i.e., remove the phone number, the phone information row will vanish)
-- The quick setting will remain, but show an unconfigured error if tapped (ie the call quick setting will show, but tapping it does nothing)
+- The quick setting will remain, but show an unconfigured error if tapped (i.e. the call quick setting will show, but tapping it does nothing)
 - If you clear all contact details data, a warning will show on the device.

 You choose the information you provide, naturally, but be mindful of the above when doing so.

 ### Formatting the organisation message

-FYI, the organisation message field supports HTML & Markdown!
+The organisation message field supports HTML & Markdown!
 You may use the following HTML tags:

 - `<P>` - HTML paragraph
 - `<A>` - HTML link